Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Summary

 \section{Summary}

-For a stochastic process described by an unbounded power law probability distribution, linear equations exist to relate the power law exponent of various statistics.
-The fractal dimension $D$, energy spectrum exponent $\beta$, and intermittency exponent $\mu$ are related as $D = 2-\beta = 1-\mu$.
-The relation between $D$ and $\mu$ matches the predicted analytical solution, and the relation between $D$ and $\beta$ is a new empirical finding for binary signals.
-The statistics are also linearly related to the probability exponent $\alpha$, e.g. as $\beta=3-\alpha$, for small values of $\alpha$.
-For larger values $\alpha \gtrapprox 2$, the statistics asymptotically approach their limiting values.
-While a small selection of statistics are evaluated here, similar relations and trends are expected for other parameters like the correlation integral \cite{Grassberger1983}.
+For a binary stochastic process described by an unbounded power law probability distribution, linear equations exist to relate the power law exponent of various statistics.
+The fractal dimension $D_1$, energy spectrum exponent $\beta_{TA}$, and intermittency exponent $\mu_{TA}$ are related as $D_1 = 2-\beta_{TA} = 1-\mu_{TA}$.
+The relation between $D_1$ and $\mu$ matches the predicted analytical solution.
+The statistics are also linearly related to the probability exponent $\alpha$, e.g. as $\beta_{TA}=3-\alpha$, for the range of $\alpha$ applicable to turbulent signals ($\alpha \approx$ 1.5).
+While a small selection of statistics are evaluated here, similar linear relations and trends are expected for other parameters like the correlation integral \cite{Grassberger1983}.

-The same connection between $D$, $\beta$, and $\mu$ is retained if the power law probability distribution is truncated to a finite range of values.
-However, the finite limits change the effective exponent $\alpha_e$ of the survival function, which propagates to the ensuing statistics.
-The original relation $\beta=3-\alpha_e$ is recovered by replacing $\alpha$ with the effective exponent in Eq. \eqref{eq:effective}.
-Yet, the statistics are only approximately self-similar, as $\alpha_e(\tau)$ is scale-dependent when the distribution is finite.
-The departure from self-similarity may be even greater in practice, as the effect of an exponential cutoff on the scale invariance in the probability distribution is not considered here \cite{Laherrere1998}.
+These relations are directly applicable to the telegraph approximation (TA) of turbulent crossing signals and estimates of the fractal dimension from single-point measurements.
+However, certain aspects of the results depend on the Reynolds number and the extent of the inertial subrange where power law behavior is expected, in which a finite Reynolds number yields truncated power law statistics.
+Specifically, a finite Reynolds number changes the effective exponent $\alpha_e$ of the survival function for the TA interpulse $\tau$, which propagates to ensuing statistics.
+The original linear relations between $\alpha$ and the other exponents can be recovered by considering the effective exponent $\alpha_e$ in Eq. \eqref{eq13}.
+Yet, cumulative statistics such as the fractal dimension are not self-similar, as $\alpha_e(\tau)$ is strongly scale-dependent when the Reynolds number is small.
+The departure from self-similarity may be even greater in practice, as the effect of an exponential cutoff on the scale invariance of the power law is not considered here \cite{Laherrere1998}.